N-M-T/FLo/README.md

 ## Synopsis

-Fixation Logger (FLo) is a simple GUI application allowing users to import video sequences superimposed with gaze fixations recorded from eye tracking equipment, and log features frame-by-frame by a single key press.
+Fixation Logger (FLo) is a simple Linux GUI application allowing users to import video sequences superimposed with gaze fixations recorded from eye tracking equipment, and log features frame-by-frame by a single key press.
 It is built on C++ with Qt.

 ## Motivation